 Trans-Québec trail #85, which runs from Rivière-du-Loup to Dégelis, at the border with New Brunswick, is one of the most popular trails in Bas-Saint-Laurent.
 For several kilometres, you’ll follow a former railway line, which means the trail is wide as are the curves.
 Soak up magnificent views along the way, including over Lake Témiscouata, the second largest lake south of the St. Lawrence.

 6. The White Trail

-The White Trail is a unique snow road that offers you the opportunity to discover the villages and people of the Lower North Shore.
+The White Trail (Route Blanche) is a unique snow road that offers you the opportunity to discover the villages and people of the Lower North Shore.
 What’s even more exceptional about this trail is that it’s the only way to travel by land in the winter.
-Other than by boat or plane, snowmobiles are thus the only means of transportation between these municipalities.
+Other than boats or planes, snowmobiles are the only means of transportation between these municipalities.
 Note that this is an expert trail; if you have never done this type of expedition before, you must travel with a guide.